DNA Character Guide - Rebecca

 • To reactivate her, move the main character.
 Sometimes you have to move really far to trigger her follow response to override her current looping running action.

 • The AI tends to spend Sanity as soon as it gets it and doesn't manage Sanity to sustain Aurelian Caress (Jellyfish Summons).
+Often she will then use melee attacks on targets that are still alive (e.g. a tough Primander) and end up pushing them out of her Jellyfish range.

 • If she's equipped with a ranged weapon, she won't move as much but strangely she is also more hesitant to use Aurelian Caress to defend the location.
-If she has a melee weapon as Partner, she's likely to run off to engage enemies and spam all her Jellyfish there.
+This can cause an otherwise easy Defense mission to fail.

 • Even so, for Defense missions against fairly easy enemies, she will still do okay because enemies drop enough Sanity potions that she can rush around and relocate her Jellyfish.
 But once enemies start getting harder, AFK becomes more iffy, especially as sometimes the Partners literally just stand around doing nothing while enemies are right in front of them attacking the defense target or your main character.